BuiXuanKhoi/Bookshop-project/README.md

 # Feature
 - Almost the data has been pagination to make optimize APIs.
 - There are specific routes for each role beside basic routes.
-There are 3 routes for 3 different roles : User not signed, Admin, User signed.
+There is one general route and  2 routes for 3 different roles : User not signed, Admin, User signed.
 User cannot access the route of other roles.
 If they try, it will lead to the Page Not Found page.
 - In Security, we use Spring Security with JWT for authentication and authorize.
 ## Basic :